-Keywords: Attribute grammars, Composition, Monads
+Keywords Attribute grammars, Composition, Monads

-1 Introduction
+1. Introduction

-In functional programming, attribute grammars can be seen as a declarative and compositional domain specific language for tree traversals, in particular those that can be written as a fold or catamorphism [Meijer et al., 1991].
-Because of the correspondence between grammars and algebraic data types, an attribute grammar describes such a traversal as a collection of rules between attributes of connected nodes of the tree, leaving the fact that we describe a catamorphism implicit.
+In functional programming, attribute grammars can be seen as a declarative and compositional domain specific language for tree traversals, in particular those that can be written as a fold or catamorphism [Meijer et al. 1991].
+Because of the correspondence between grammars and algebraic data types, an attribute grammar describes such a traversal as a collection of rules between attributes of connected nodes of the tree, leaving the fact that we describe a catamorphim implicit.

-Haskell is known to be an excellent implementation language for attribute grammars, since lazy evaluation provides a natural infrastructure for evaluating attribute grammars and advanced type system features even allows them to be expressed as an embedded domain specific language [Viera et al., 2009, 2011].
-In addition, rules can be given as pure embedded Haskell code [Swierstra and Alcocer, 1998] thus adding the expressiveness of Haskell to attribute grammars.
+Haskell is known to be an excellent implementation language for attribute grammars, since lazy evaluation provides a natural infrastructure for evaluating attribute grammars and advanced type system features even allows them to be expressed as a an embedded domain specific language [Viera et al. 2009, 2011].
+In addition, rules can be given as pure embedded Haskell code [Swierstra and Alcocer 1998] thus adding the expressiveness of Haskell to attribute grammars.

-Our experiences with attribute grammars in the large Haskell project UHC [Dijkstra et al., 2009] confirm that Haskell is an excellent host language.
+Our experiences with attribute grammars in the large Haskell project UHC [Dijkstra et al. 2009] confirm that Haskell is an excellent host language.
 However, over the years we also ran into a number of obstacles:

-- Lazy evaluation is a double-edged sword.
+• Lazy evaluation is a double-edged sword.
 The translation of attribute grammars to Haskell results in so-called circular Haskell code which is difficult to optimize.
 This code easily exhibits space leaks which are troublesome when dealing with large trees.
-This problem can be remedied by producing acyclic Haskell code [Bransen et al., 2012], imposing however (mild) restrictions on the grammar. - Haskell data types, which may be parametrized over the types of their fields, are more expressive than context-free grammars.
+This problem can be remedied by producing acyclic Haskell code [Bransen et al. 2012], imposing however (mild) restrictions on the grammar.
+In particular, the grammar is not allowed to be cyclic, which makes it hard to express fix-point computations within the grammar.

+- Haskell data types, which may be parametrized over the types of their fields, are more expressive than context-free grammars.
 We can for example not define a context-free grammar for a data type with α as type parameter where a field of type α is represented as a nonterminal.
-Consequently, these fields cannot be traversed.

-The order of evaluation is completely left implicit in an attribute grammar, hence it is unclear how to integrate monadic attribute definitions, as the order of evaluation may be relevant for the result.
+Consequently, these fields cannot be traversed. - The order of evaluation is completely left implicit in an attribute grammar, hence it is unclear how to integrate monadic attribute definitions, as the order of evaluation may be relevant for the result.

 There is a need to solve these obstacles: lazy evaluation, polymorphism, and monads are prominent Haskell features that would be useful in combination with attribute grammars.
-As potential use-case, consider Xmonad layout combinators expressed by an attribute grammar that may tile windows either horizontally or vertically.
-This problem is closely related to pretty printing [Swierstra and Chitil, 2009].
+As potential use-case, consider Xmonad layout combinators expressed by an attribute grammar that may tile windows either horizontally or vertically, depending on the best fit.
+This problem is closely related to pretty printing [Swierstra and Chitil 2009].
 A solution for such a problem features monadic operations to query window properties such as hints, and may be parametrized over the type of state used by user hooks.
 We need solutions for integrating such features with attribute grammars, because these are not only obstacles for the application of attribute grammars, but also an obstacle for their adoption by Haskell programmers, who expect to be able to use such features.

-In this paper we make two kinds of contributions: we show how to integrate these Haskell features with attribute grammars, and we present a novel attribute grammar extension that forms an essential ingredients.
+This paper makes two kinds of contributions: we show how to integrate these Haskell features with attribute grammars, and we present some novel attribute grammar extensions that form essential ingredients.
 Specifically, we give a short introduction to attribute grammars (Section 2), show the translation of attribute grammars to cyclic and acyclic code (Section 3) and explain some common attribute grammar extensions (Section 4).
-We present the following novel attribute grammar extension:
+We present the following novel attribute grammar extensions: